How to get the vaccine

 - pain, redness and/or swelling at site of injection

 As the COVID-19 vaccines are given by injection into the muscle, usually in the upper arm, many people will be sore at the injection site straight away.
 In the hours following vaccination, some people may also have mild and temporary fever, fatigue, headache and muscle aches.
-This type of reaction will normally only last for 1 or 2 days at the most.
+This type of reaction will normally only last for one or two days at the most.

 Serious reactions like allergic reactions are possible but extremely rare.
 Advise patients to seek medical advice straight away if: